ncplol/discord-bot-server/README.md

 You should now be able to access the web interface at the URL provided by the Vite server (usually `http://localhost:5173`).

+In production, the server serves the built client from `src/public`.
+A SPA fallback is enabled so non-API routes resolve to the React app.

 ## Available Commands
 ## Environment Variables